County Government Structure

 - General Government - This grouping includes executive and legislative control, judicial support*, election supervision*, financial administration (budgeting and accounting), legal (counsel and prosecution*), personnel administration, planning and zoning, general services, and alcoholic beverage control*.

-- Health* - This grouping includes support of the state required and regulated county health department.
+- Health* - This grouping includes support of the state-required and state-regulated county health department.

-- Kindergarten - 12th Grade Education* - This includes support of the state required county board of education that operates under state law.
+- Kindergarten - 12th Grade Education* - This includes support of the state-required county board of education *(which operates under state law.)

 - Land Planning and Development - This grouping includes such things as urban and rural development and redevelopment, housing, economic development, and economic opportunity programs.